Published Date: July 2, 2025

 What is a tenant?

-- Tenant metadata — Tenant name, ID, public URL, Jama Connect application version, service versions
+Tenant metadata — Tenant name, ID, public URL, application version, and service versions

-- Tenant file system — Assets (avatars, attachments, diagrams, equations, reports) uploaded or created by Jama Connect users
+Tenant file system (assets) — Avatars, attachments, diagrams, equations, reports, and other uploaded files

 What is a bulkhead?